incognito-rover/Stock-Market-Data-Analysis/README.md

 - Use pre-trained model to forecast 7 future business days
 - Interactive plot (Actual vs Forecast)

+---

+## 📄 Requirements for CSV File

+To ensure compatibility with the model and web app, your uploaded CSV file must follow this format:

+- ✅ Must contain a `Date` column
+  (e.g., `31-Jul-25`, accepted in most standard date formats)

+- ✅ Must contain a `Close` price column
+  (i.e., the closing stock price for each day)

+> 💡 The CSV should have at least **60 rows** of historical data to generate a valid forecast.

+---

 ### Run the App
 ```bash
 cd streamlit_app